oweb36/mws-docs/Characters/Air Conditioners/Termyice.md

 Termyice was born in 2011.
 She is a heterosexual female (she/her).

+There are several ways to call her:
+- Termyice -> Term-E-yise (Actual name).
+- Termy -> Term-E (Nickname).
+- Ice -> Ice (Nickname).

 ## Personality
+TLDR: Anxiety and slight anger issues.
+Angst-ridden and easily agitated and triggered.
+Extroverted and gentle (with some exceptions) though.
+Do not trigger her though.

-Termyice is well a unique girl.
+Termyice is well a unique girl to say the least.

 She has anxiety and slight anger issues.
 Termyice is angst-ridden and agitated easily.
-Termyice though is quite gentle and extroverted.
+Termyice though is quite gentle (with some exceptions) and extroverted.
+She not only is agitated easily but can be trigged quite easy like holding a grenade with its safety pin removed or you being covered in wasps.
+You don't know and don't want to know what she can do to you if she's triggered.
+Ignorance is bliss in this situation.
+But agitating her does not mean triggering her.

 Basically Termyice and you can be friends easily, but beware that she is quite anxious, worried and easily triggered and agitated.

-TBA extension
+She can be friendly but just don't trigger her hard enough.
+It may not end well for you.
+You can try calming her down if you want to.

 ## Relations